tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

  - Invalid name types: ``1.tga``, ``111.tga``, ``1a.tga``, ``111a.tga``

-*Image sequences* are recognized and loaded by OpenToonz file browser as a single animation level, if they are named with a progressive four-digits number written between the *base* file name and the file *extension*, e.g. ``animation.0001.tif`` , ``animation.0002.tif`` , ``etc.`` or ``animation_0001.tif`` , ``animation_0002.tif`` , ``etc.``.
+*Image sequences* are recognized and loaded by Tahoma file browser as a single animation level, if they are named with a progressive four-digits number written between the *base* file name and the file *extension*, e.g. ``animation.0001.tif`` , ``animation.0002.tif`` , ``etc.`` or ``animation_0001.tif`` , ``animation_0002.tif`` , ``etc.``.
 They are displayed in the file browser with a *double dot* or *an underscore and a dot* before the file extension: e.g. ``animation..tif`` or ``animation_.tif``

 From the browser, you can **View** images and clips you are going to load as levels by opening a flipbook whose default shrink factor and step can be set in the preferences dialog, and see the related file information by opening an **Info** box (see  :ref:`Using the Flipbook <using_the_flipbook>`  ).

-OpenToonz scenes (TNZ files) can be loaded as part of another scene as well, in such a case they are loaded as Sub-Xsheets (see  :ref:`Loading a Scene as a Sub-Xsheet <loading_a_scene_as_a_sub-xsheet>`  ).
+Tahoma scenes (TNZ files) can be loaded as part of another scene as well, in such a case they are loaded as Sub-Xsheets (see  :ref:`Loading a Scene as a Sub-Xsheet <loading_a_scene_as_a_sub-xsheet>`  ).

-When you load levels using the standard OpenToonz file browser, you can set whether to automatically expose them in the Xsheet/Timeline or not, by setting the **Expose Loaded Levels in Xsheet** option in the Preferences  →  Loading dialog.
+When you load levels using the standard Tahoma file browser, you can set whether to automatically expose them in the Xsheet/Timeline or not, by setting the **Expose Loaded Levels in Xsheet** option in the Preferences  →  Loading dialog.
 If activated, each level will be placed in a different column/layer, starting from the first empty one.
 If deactivated, the loaded levels will be stored in the Scene Cast, from where they can be selectively exposed in Xsheet columns or Timeline layers (see  :ref:`Using the Scene Cast <using_the_scene_cast>`  ).

 If you are loading one or several files located outside the default current project folders, you are prompted whether to **Import** them to the project database or to **Load** them from where they are.
 In the former case files will be copied to the appropriate project folder (PLI, TLV levels and their palettes in the *+drawings* folder; raster images, video clips and audio files in the *+extras* folder; standalone palettes in the *+palettes* folder, etc.) and loaded with a relative path from this new location (see  :ref:`Managing Projects <managing_projects>`  ); in the latter case they will be loaded using an absolute path to their original location.

 If any of the files you want to import has the same name of a file already existing in the destination project folder, you will prompted whether to keep the existing file, overwrite it with the new one, or rename it by adding a suffix you can choose.
 In this way you can control if files you are importing have already been imported previously, or manage files that just share the same name.

-.. note:: **WARNING:** It is heavily recomended to **Import** assets to the current project folders, as OpenToonz can ovewrite the files associated with levels exposed in the Xsheet/Timeline, each time the **Save Level**, **Save All Levels**, or **Save All** commands are invoked.
+.. note:: **WARNING:** It is heavily recomended to **Import** assets to the current project folders, as Tahoma can ovewrite the files associated with levels exposed in the Xsheet/Timeline, each time the **Save Level**, **Save All Levels**, or **Save All** commands are invoked.

 .. note:: Files loaded in a scene without importing can be imported later all at once by using the **Collect Assets** command (see  :ref:`Collecting Assets <collecting_assets>`  ).

-.. note:: The OpenToonz file browser displays only the relevant files that can be loaded in OpenToonz.
+.. note:: The Tahoma file browser displays only the relevant files that can be loaded in Tahoma.
 To check the full content of a folder you can use the **Show Folder Contents** option (see below).

 .. tip:: **To choose the browser display mode:**